 If your content is below standard, it won’t make it far up the rankings.

-Also if you want to attract people to your site and to create links to your content, you need to be sure it’s outstanding.
+If you want to attract people to your site and have more success with building links to your content, you need to be sure it’s outstanding.

 There are eight types of good content I recommend you use:

 - Expert roundups